Aliases for GEMIN4 Gene

 GeneCards Summary for GEMIN4 Gene

 GEMIN4 (Gem Nuclear Organelle Associated Protein 4) is a Protein Coding gene.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Gene Expression.
+Diseases associated with GEMIN4 include Neurodevelopmental Disorder With Microcephaly, Cataracts, And Renal Abnormalities and Microcephaly.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and RNA transport.

 UniProtKB/Swiss-Prot for GEMIN4 Gene